 This trend seems likely to continue.
 Not only has the SEC expressed its intention to focus on bringing more enforcement actions, but the Dodd-Frank Act has also provided regulators with more sources of support for enforcement efforts.
 For example, the new whistleblower program enables the SEC to potentially pay whistleblowers who provide the SEC with credible information about securities law violations that lead to successful enforcement actions.
 The elimination of the private adviser exemption also will provide the SEC with new direct regulatory oversight of advisers to private funds.
 Consequently, it is more critical than ever for firms to establish and maintain effective compliance programs and set a “tone at the top” to encourage a strong compliance culture throughout the firm.

-For additional information about the implications of the SEC’s increased enforcement efforts and how firms should respond, please contact Zac Rosenberg, Compliance Consultant by email at firstname.lastname@example.org or by phone at (619) 278-0020.
+For additional information about the implications of the SEC’s increased enforcement efforts and how firms should respond, contact us at (619) 278-0020 to schedule your consultation.